rhemlock7/regex-gist-explaination/gist-template.md

 # Computer Science for JavaScript: Regex Tutorial

-Introductory paragraph (replace this with your text)
+Regex (Regular Expressions) is a powerful tool enabling developers to create patterns for string matching.

+In this tutorial, we provide a comprehensive breakdown of the regex required to validate a VISA credit card.
+This regex ensures that a given string represents a valid VISA credit card numberso that customers do not enter fake credit card numbers.

+We will dive into components of regex, such as anchors, quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and character escapes.

 ## Summary

-I am providing a breakdown of the regex needed to validate a VISA credit card.
-The VISA credit card regex ensures that a given string represents a valid VISA credit card number.

-The pattern checks for a string that starts with a '4' and is followed by 12 to 15 digits.
+The pattern below checks for a string that starts with a '4' and is followed by 12 to 15 digits.
 This regex captures the common format of VISA credit card numbers:

     /^4[0-9]{12,15}$/